bjucps/cps110-thinkcspy/_sources/GeneralIntro/Algorithms.rst

 Algorithms
 ----------

+TODOVIDEO: Short video here on algorithms.

 If problem solving is a central part of computer science, then the solutions that you create through the problem solving process are also important.
 In computer science, we refer to these solutions as **algorithms**.
 An algorithm is a step by step list of instructions that if followed exactly will solve the problem under consideration.

+For example, an algorithm to sort a list of numbers in order from least to greatest might look like this:

+.. admonition:: Algorithm Example 1 (English)

+    1. Ask for radius
+    2. Compute area by squaring radius and multiplying the result by pi
+    3. Display the computed area

+Notice that this algorithm consists of a set of numbered steps.
+It is written in English, for ease of understanding.
+Although simple algorithms are easily understood when written in English, more complicated algorithms need more precise notation.
+For improved precision, algorithms are often written in pseudocode. **Pseudocode** is a notation that is more precise than English but generally not as precise as a programming language.
+The same algorithm expressed in pseudocode might look something like this:

+.. admonition:: Algorithm Example 2 (Pseudocode)

+    1. Ask for radius
+    2. let area = (radius * radius) * 3.1415
+    3. Display area

 Our goal in computer science is to take a problem and develop an algorithm that can serve as a general solution.
-Once we have such a solution, we can use our computer to automate the execution.
-As noted above, programming is a skill that allows a computer scientist to take an algorithm and represent it in a notation (a program) that can be followed by a computer.
-These programs are written in **programming languages**.
+Once we have such a solution, we can use our computer to automate its execution using programming.
+Programming is a skill that allows a computer scientist to take an algorithm and represent it in a notation (a program) that can be followed by a computer.
+A program is written in a **programming language** such as Python, the language you will learn in this book.

+To help you understand the difference between an algorithm and a program, consider this program to compute the area of a circle:

+.. activecode:: alg_impl
+   :nocodelens:

+   radius = int(input("Enter the radius:"))
+   area = (radius * radius) * 3.1415
+   print("The area of a circle with radius", radius, "is:", area)

+A **program** is an algorithm expressed in a programming language.
+We might also say that a program is an *implementation* of an algorithm.
+In this example, both the algorithm and the program have three steps.
+The first step gets some input from the user; the second step performs a calculation using the information obtained in the first step; and the final step displays the result to the user.
+Even though we haven't covered any details of Python, hopefully you can see the correspondence between the steps of the algorithm, which could be followed by a human (but not executed by a computer), and the steps of the program, which can be executed by a computer (try executing this one using the Run button).

 **Check your understanding**

-.. mchoice:: question1_1_1
-   :practice: T
-   :answer_a: To think like a computer.
-   :answer_b: To be able to write code really well.
-   :answer_c: To be able to solve problems.
-   :answer_d: To be really good at math.
-   :correct: c
-   :feedback_a: Computers do not think, they only do what we humans tell them to do via programs.
-   :feedback_b: While it is necessary for most computer scientists to know how to write code, it is not the most important skill.
-   :feedback_c: Computer scientists are all about solving problems.
-We use computers to automate solutions to problems and to do things faster and more accurately than we can do by hand or manually.
-   :feedback_d: Computer science and math are similar in many ways and it helps to have a strong mathematical foundation, but you do not have to be good at math to be a good computer scientist.

-   What is the most important skill for a computer scientist?

 .. mchoice:: question1_1_2
    :practice: T
    :answer_a: A solution to a problem that can be solved by a computer.
-   :answer_b: A step by step list of instructions that if followed exactly will solve the problem under consideration.
+   :answer_b: A step by step list of instructions that solve a problem.
    :answer_c: A series of instructions implemented in a programming language.
    :answer_d: A special kind of notation used by computer scientists.
    :correct: b